Nashville Cats: Release and promotion

 "Nashville Cats" was released as psychedelic music began to reach its height in popularity, and the song stood in contrast to the music being recorded by the Spoonful's peers.
 As a hedge, Kama Sutra Records opted to include a song more suggestive of psychedelia, "Full Measure", as the single's B-side.
 Both the band and their record label were cynical of the possibility of "Nashville Cats" succeeding in the pop charts, but the band remained hopeful it could become a crossover hit in the country music market.
 MGM Records mailed the song to country radio stations across the US on a promotional EP, the liner notes of which were partly written by the country musician Buck Owens.

+Kama Sutra issued "Nashville Cats" in the US in late November 1966, simultaneously with the album on which it appeared, Hums of the Lovin' Spoonful.
+(Note: Some sources state that the single and album came out in December 1966, but William Ruhlmann of AllMusic writes both were released simultaneously, around Thanksgiving 1966.
+A trade ad for both releases appeared in Cash Box magazine's November 26 issue, and they each debuted on Billboard magazine's charts on December 17.)
+The single exceeded expectations and became a Top Ten hit; on December 17, it entered Billboard magazine's Hot 100 chart, and it peaked six weeks later at number eight.
+The song was the band's seventh-consecutive single since October 1965 to enter the Top 10 of the Hot 100, and it was their final single to do so.
+The Spoonful's version of "Nashville Cats" failed to appear on any country charts, but the American bluegrass duo Flatt and Scruggs recorded a cover which reached number 54 on Billboards Hot Country Singles chart in 1967.

 The Lovin' Spoonful's "Full Measure" is a large size hit in Los Angeles, but most of the rest of the world, including England, is playing the other side, "Nashville Cats," which hasn't even been heard much here.